What is Shea Butter and what does it do in hair products?

 Is Shea Butter safe to use?
 Is it non-toxic?

-Shea butter is very safe to use in hair and skin products.
-According to the Cosmetic Ingredient Review, CIR, it is safe to use in skin and hair products.
+According to the Cosmetic Ingredient Review (CIR) it is safe to use in skin and hair products.

 In Summary